GregRos/doddle/doddle.md

 A `Doddle` represents a computation that hasn’t happened yet.
 It’s kind of like a function, but it follows additional rules:

-- **Nullary:** It doesn’t accept any arguments.
+- t doesn’t accept any arguments.
-- **Memoized:** The computation is only ever executed once.
+- The computation is only ever executed once.
 The result is cached.
-- **Chained:** Like a promise, a `Doddle` doesn’t nest.
+- Like a promise, a `Doddle` doesn’t nest.
 It always chains or flattens.
 We’ll see how that works a bit later.

 To get the value from a `Doddle`, possibly invoking the computation in the process, you use the `pull` method or a function with the same name: